Villa materiaalina – ominaisuudet, huolto ja ekologisuus - Lahja ja Sisustus Juuttisäkki

 3. Wrong detergent

-Regular detergents are designed to tackle dirt and grease – not delicate protein fibers.
+Ordinary detergents are designed to tackle dirt and grease – not delicate protein fibers.

 Why is this a problem?

-4. Rubbing and twisting
+4. Rubbing and wringing

 Why is this a problem?